BeRo1985/pasvulkan/docs/renderer_design.md

 This pass determines the visibility of the remaining objects (potential *occludees*) that were not rendered in the initial Z-prepass.

-1.  **Prepare Occludee List:** Identify the objects whose visibility needs testing.
-This usually involves objects that passed view-frustum culling.
-For each object, its bounding sphere is used for the occlusion test.
+1.  **Prepare Occludee List:** Identify the draw nodes whose visibility needs testing.
+In PasVulkan the tested granularity is the **TGroup mesh node** — a single mesh node within a glTF scene graph — not the top-level scene object or the whole TGroup.
+This usually involves nodes that passed view-frustum culling.
+For each node, its bounding sphere is used for the occlusion test.
-2.  **GPU-Based Testing:** This pass is implemented as a compute shader operating over the visible object list.
+2.  **GPU-Based Testing:** This pass is implemented as a compute shader operating over the visible draw-node list.
 For each potential occludee:
     * **Project Bounding Sphere:** The object's bounding sphere (center + radius) is projected analytically onto the screen (`projectSphere`), yielding a screen-space circle that conservatively bounds the projected sphere.
     * **Find Screen-Space Footprint:** The axis-aligned bounding rectangle of the screen-space circle is used as the test region.
     * **Determine Front-Face Depth ($Z_{front}$):** The view-space depth of the sphere's front face (center depth minus radius, clamped to the near plane) is computed and expressed in the same depth representation as the Hi-Z samples.